History of Health and Social Transfers

 Respecting the 2004 10-Year Plan to Strengthen Health Care agreement, the CHT was legislated to move to equal per capita cash in 2014-15.For a smooth transition and to provide certainty in budget planning, Budget 2007 also ensured that no province or territory would receive lower cash transfers under the CST or CHT relative to what they would have received in 2007–08 prior to the implementation of the new Equalization system and an equal per capita cash allocation for the CST.

-The Budget Implementation Act 2009 legislated a technical adjustment to ensure that Ontario, as an Equalization-receiving province, receives the same per capita CHT cash as other Equalization-receiving provinces.
+The Budget Implementation Act 2009 legislated a technical adjustment to ensure that Ontario, as an Equalization-receiving province, received the same per capita CHT cash as other Equalization-receiving provinces.

-The Government of Canada announced in December 2011, that the CHT will continue to grow at six percent, until 2016-17.
+The Government of Canada announced in December 2011, that the CHT will continue to grow at six percent annually until 2016-17.
 Starting in 2017-18, the CHT will grow in line with a three-year moving average of nominal gross domestic product (GDP) growth, with funding guaranteed to increase by at least three percent per year.
 In addition the CST will continue to grow at its current rate of three percent annually in 2014-15 and beyond.
 The CHT and the CST will be reviewed in 2024.

 Federal accountability for how provincial and territorial governments spend transferred funds has evolved along with fiscal arrangements.
 In the 1950s and 60s, federal transfers were conditional cost-sharing grants that encouraged the establishment of national programs and ensured comparable quality across provinces.
 As these programs became more established, there was less necessity for the rigorous and comprehensive reporting and auditing required on the part of the federal government.
 Federal support for national priorities began to shift to block funding based on acceptance of broad principles and shared objectives.
 The block funding structure gives provinces and territories greater flexibility in designing and administering programs.